the-events-calendar/the-events-calendar/readme.txt

 = PLUG-N-PLAY & HIGHLY CUSTOMIZABLE =

-The Events Calendar is built to work out of the box.
+The Events Calendar is built to work out of the box: it doesn’t use a shortcode (nor is one available).
 Just turn it on, configure the settings to match your needs and you'll be making events within less than 5 minutes.

 By developers, for developers...it's ready to be the foundation for your wildest hack sessions.
 Complete with a skeleton stylesheet to theme fast and efficiently, loads of tools including partial template overrides, a host of template tags, hooks and filters, <a href="http://m.tri.be/eu">careful documentation</a>, as well as a <a href="https://github.com/moderntribe">library of code snippets</a> on GitHub.
 The Events Calendar is built FOR people who build websites.